-A blog can be a great source of traffic to your website, but it's time consuming to create blog posts and we don't always get the results we want.
-When you do blog, you want to make sure you get maximum value from it.
+A blog can be a great source of traffic to your website, but creating blog posts is time-consuming, and we don’t always get the results we want.
+When you blog, you want to ensure you get maximum value from it.

 In this article, we’ve outlined 5 tools that will help improve your results from blogging, leading to more traffic and, ultimately, sales.